Professional Certificate in Practice Education

 Each course starts on a set date as seen below.
 Short assignments are due throughout each course.
 Extensions can be negotiated; however greatest benefit of the program will come from working with a cohort of practice educators and discussing your experiences.

-The average workload is seven to eight hours per week.
+The average workload is seven to eight hours per week over ten weeks.